Skip to main content

 npm run test

-If you're not familiar with Vitest or Jest read the Vitest Getting Started docs first.
+If you're not familiar with Vitest, read the Vitest Getting Started docs first.

 The library exports a convexTest function which should be called at the start of each of your tests.
 The function returns an object which is by convention stored in the t variable and which provides methods for exercising your Convex functions.